FSoft-AI4Code/XMainframe/README.md

 ## Inference

-Here is a code snippet with `apply_chat_template` to show you how to load the tokenizer and model and how to generate contents.
+Here is a code snippet with `apply_chat_template` to show you how to load the tokenizer and model and how to generate content.

 ```python